Understanding the Degree Evaluation

 - There are three types of evaluations that can be generated.

 - Run Declared Programs: displays your current declared major and minor(s) (if applicable) on your academic record and reflects the courses you have completed

-- Run a Different Program: displays your courses according to a different major.
+- Run a Different Program: displays your courses according to a different major or minor.
 This is sometimes referred to as a "What If" degree evaluation.
-This does NOT officially change your major.
-To officially change your major, review the Change/Declare Major web page and meet with an academic advisor.
+This does NOT officially change your major or minor.
+To officially change your major or minor, review the Change/Declare Major web page and meet with an academic advisor.